jason-kerney/blog/_posts/2023/2023-05-05-consent-for-crucial-conversations.md

 If the person has no way to challenge, it will be harder to gain consent, but if you are honest with the person about the situation it can help.

-## Manditory Crucial Conversations
+## Mandatory Crucial Conversations

 Now some conversations are mandated by policy or law.
-These apear to pose an interesting challenge to consent.
-Afterall, these represent workplace hazards, and can lead to legal issues and law suits.
+These appear to pose an interesting challenge to consent.
+Afterall, these represent workplace hazards, and can lead to legal issues and lawsuits.

 Before I continue, let me say I am no HR or Law expert.
 I am not giving advice on how to handle these situations, but only posing a way to think about them.

 First, if you ask for consent, and let it be known what the consequences will be if they refuse consent (aka termination) and the person does not consent then you know what you must do.
 At least now, you know.
-Where as if you did not ask and they gave you a silent no, you would never know until the issue came up again.
-Let me be clear, if they say "yes" with thier words, it does not mean that you don't have a silent no. But at least you opened the door for them to better hear you.
+Whereas if you did not ask and they gave you a silent no, you would never know until the issue came up again.
+Let me be clear, if they say "yes" with their words, it does not mean that you don't have a silent no. But at least you opened the door for them to better hear you.

 Here, getting consent is really about the goal of ensuring the behavior is not repeated.
-That the person hears you, understands you, and is in agreement that the things you bring up are true and correct.
+That the person hears you, understands you, and agrees that the things you bring up are true and correct.

 ## Remember to Ask